Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling: Experimental Setup

 \subsection{Training Details and Hyperparameters}

-To fight out-of-memory issues, we pre-process all SL datasets to have a maximum tokenized sequence length of $128$.
-This, however, poses no problem because there are less than $10$ sentences for each dataset and split that end up truncated independent of the tokenizer used.
-We use the end-of-sequence token for the models with no padding token to pad the sequences to the longest example in the batch.
-We randomly sample examples for training depending on the seed.
-For MLM-based encoder experiments, we use strong RoBERTa-base and RoBERTa-large PLMs with 125 and 355 million parameters, respectively \citep{liu2019roberta}.
-We choose ``open'' LLMs for unmasking experiments and IT: Llama2-7B \citep{touvron2023llama} and Mistral-7B \citep{jiang2023mistral}, both with seven billion parameters.
-Since RoBERTa requires tokenization with added prefix space, we enforce the same for ``open'' LLMs' tokenizers.
+\paragraph{Models.} We choose open LLMs for unmasking experiments and IT: Llama2-7B \citep{touvron2023llama} and Mistral-7B \citep{jiang2023mistral}, both with 7B parameters.
+For encoders, we use RoBERTa-base and RoBERTa-large PLMs with 125 and 355 million parameters, respectively \citep{liu2019roberta}.
 For SL experiments, we employ a classic softmax SL head on top of the pre-trained models.
-Models and their implementations are taken from ``Hugging Face Transformers'' \cite{wolf-etal-2020-transformers}.
-If the SL head is not implemented, we add our implementation as it was implemented for RoBERTa models.
+Model implementations and weights are taken from Hugging Face Transformers \cite{wolf-etal-2020-transformers}.
+If the SL head is not implemented, we add our implementation mimicking the one for RoBERTa models.
+See Appendix~\ref{sec:exp_setup_details} for more details.